wenzhixin/bootstrap-table/site/docs/api/table-options.md

   Before load remote data, handler the response data format, the parameters object contains:

   * `res`: the response data.
+  * `jqXHR`: jqXHR object, which is a superset of the XMLHTTPRequest object.
+For more information, see the [jqXHR Type](http://api.jquery.com/Types/#jqXHR) (from 1.15.5).

 - **Default:** `function(res) { return res }`